Hurricane Ernesto barrels toward Bermuda as wealthy British territory preps for storm

 Bermuda is an archipelago of 181 very tiny islands whose land mass makes up roughly half the size of Miami, so it’s uncommon for the eye of a hurricane to make landfall, according to AccuWeather.

-It noted that since 1850, only 11 of 130 tropical storms that have come within 100 miles of Bermuda have made landfall.
+It noted that since 1850, only 11 of 130 tropical storms that have come within 100 miles (160 kilometers) of Bermuda have made landfall.

 The island is a renowned offshore financial center with sturdy construction, and given its elevation, storm surge is not as problematic as it is with low-lying islands.

-Ernesto previously battered the northeast Caribbean, where it left hundreds of thousands of people without power and water in Puerto Rico after swiping past the U.S. territory as a tropical storm.
+Ernesto previously battered the northeast Caribbean, where it left hundreds of thousands of people without power or water in Puerto Rico after swiping past the U.S. territory as a tropical storm.

-More than 245,000 out of 1.4 million clients were still without power more than two days after the storm.
-A similar number were without water.
+More than 230,000 out of 1.4 million clients were still without power more than two days after the storm.
+Another 170,000 were without water.

 “It’s not easy,” said Andrés Cabrera, 60, who lives in the north coastal city of Carolina and had no water or power.